a-paija/a-paija/README.md

 # Hi, I'm Ajin! 🐈‍⬛

 Data-focused Business Analytics professional with experience in analytical modeling, dashboard development, and performance analysis.
 Skilled in SQL, Python, R, Tableau, and Excel, with a focus on translating data into scalable insights that inform business strategy and improve outcomes.
+Actively learning new tools and languages!

 ## 🧑‍💻 Business and Data Analytics Projects: